 The foundation of any highly effective school is the quality of the culture.
 High performing schools have teachers who work collaboratively with the administrators to intentionally shape a cohesive and positive culture within the school.
 They work with colleagues to develop consistent and pervasive practices that communicate high expectations for all students.
 They are dedicated to the school’s mission, exhibit behaviors that align with the school’s core beliefs and help to create an environment of excellence on behalf of the students they serve.

 “Culture is a powerful web of rituals and traditions, norms, and values that affects every corner of school life” (Peterson and Deal, 2002).
+What are the elements?

 The West Virginia Department of Education has defined standards for principals that apply to culture as:

 Standard I - Develops and Supports a Learning Mission